 All I can do is bare my heart and tell you I’ve struggled too, really struggled but I’m still falling into Him.
 I want to say “it’s ok, you’ll get through this, but maybe only on your knees.
 This may be your Valley of Baca – your Valley of Weeping.

 Tears “out” will keep your heart soft and water the parched ground trying to take over your soul.

-I’ll leave you with a few words of a song I penned just yesterday
+A few words I penned just yesterday